scottyschup/ruby-curriculum/w1d1/debugging/debugger.md

 message says that we're passing the wrong number of arguments to a
 method: zero arguments instead of one argument.

 Where did this happen in the code?
-The following line tells us.
+The subsequent line tells us: `from primes.rb:13:in 'primes'`.
 If we want more detail about just how we came to this line of code, we can type `wtf` to look at the *stack trace*.
-(You can also add question marks and exclamation points to get a longer stack trace: `wtf?`, `wtf?!!`, etc.)
+(You can also add question marks and exclamation points to get longer stack traces, like `wtf?`, `wtf?!!`, etc.)

 ```ruby
 [9] pry(main)> wtf